RaumTheFool/SUNNFOLK-NOMIC/GAME 1/Deck of Cards.md

 32. AI Whoopsiedoodle: CONSUMABLE: Instigate the effect of the "AI Copilot" Rule.

 33. Klark's Victory: CONSUMABLE: Klark gains 9999999 (a lot of) Peas.

+34. End of an Era: Klark may never win.

+35. Rebel's Union: If a Klark Mutinee wins, every Klark Mutinee wins.

+36.